 A: We ask that each participant is a UMD student, raises $120 or more and stays for the entire 12 hours.
 In return, you receive two meals, a t-shirt, 12 hours of fun and entertainment, and memories to last a lifetime.Q: Can I bring my $120 to the event?

 A: We encourage participants to raise their money online because it easier for us to keep track of.
 However, we will allow those already signed up on our website to bring their money to the Dance Marathon event in an envelope with your name on it.Q: What should I bring?

 A: You won't need to bring much and please don't bring anything valuable.
 You should bring a water bottle and maybe a change of socks.
 Wear comfortable clothes like gym shorts and sneakers.
 A free T-shirt will be provided with your team's color.
 Feel free to over-accessorize with your team's color.
 Bandanas, hats, sunglasses, costume jewelry and face paint are highly encouraged and spirit points will be awarded to those who go above and beyond!Q: What do we do for 12 hours?

-A: There will be a full schedule for the 12-hour dance marathon.
-The time will be filled with music, performances, kid stories, games and two meal times.Q: What if I am not part of an organization that participates in Terp Thon?
+A: There will be a full schedule for the 12-hour Dance Marathon.
+The time will be filled with music, performances, Miracle Kid stories, games and two meal times.Q: What if I am not part of an organization that participates in Terp Thon?

 A: Anyone can sign up to be a dancer for Terp Thon and involvement within another organization is not required.
-Teams can be made on helpmakemiracles.org/event/terpthon13.
-They can consist of anywhere from 1-1,000,000 people, so you can grab a group of friends, your roommates or dance as an individual.Q: Do you judge on dancing skills?
+Teams can be made when you register at events.dancemarathon.com/event/terpthon.
+They can consist of anywhere from 1 to 1,000,000 people, so you can grab a group of friends, your roommates or dance as an individual.Q: Do you judge on dancing skills?